ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 Both methods and functions serve the same purpose: encapsulate a piece of code to reuse it with ease.
 And some times we use them as sinonyms, but there's a conceptual difference:

-- Functions should should return a result based only on the input, functions shouldn't depend on or modify the state of something that's not in the given inputs.
+- Functions return a result based only on the input, functions shouldn't depend on or modify the state of something that's not in the given inputs.
 - Methods are always executed in the context of an object, so we can call a method with no arguments but we always have access to the method's state and we can modify it.

 In Ruby, where everything is an object, we can never have real functions but we can have methods that won't use or modify the object's state if we want to have something similar.